 Contacts cannot be exported by G Suite administrator and must be exported by the original user account holder.
 Google Contact recovery if possible if the data is exported as a CSV file, which can then be imported into the new user account.

-More Steps to Enhance Data Security upon a User Account Migration
+How to Enhance G Suite Data Security upon a G Suite User Account Migration

 - Clean mobile devices of company files – If your employee is given a mobile device to use for work which will then be recycled for another employee, or if you have a BYOD policy and allow employees to use their own mobile devices to work, it is important that any corporate data is removed from this device before the employee leaves your organization.
 You can do this from the G Suite admin console and either wipe the device completely clean or only remove G Suite data.